rferrazz/CvCamView/README.md

 Limitations
 ------------
-It have some speed limitations due to the usage of a QGraphicsProxyWidget wich is not the best choice in terms of overall performance
+It have some speed limitations due to the use of a QGraphicsProxyWidget to display images in a QLabel wich is not the best choice in terms of overall performance